osrf/gazebo_design/remove_plugin/remove_plugin.md

 ### Requirements

-1. There should be a GUI element (button, context menu) for each currently loaded plugin, which when clicked, requests the server to remove the plugin.
+1. There should be a GUI element (button, context menu) for each currently loaded plugin, which when clicked, sends a command to remove the plugin.

-1. There must be a way to uniquely identify each plugin so it is clear to the server which plugin is supposed to be removed.
+1. There must be a way to uniquely identify each plugin so it is clear which plugin is supposed to be removed.

-1. Once the server receives the request, it should completely unload the plugin and clear all memory related to it.
+1. Once the plugin owner receives the request, it should completely unload the plugin and clear all memory related to it.

-1. Once the plugin is removed, server notifies all clients so they can remove the plugin from their lists.
+1. Once the plugin is removed, a notification is sent to all clients so they can remove the plugin from their lists.

 1. It should be possible to undo the command to delete a plugin, to the effect that the plugin is reloaded and the simulation state is sent back to the way it